Lyleregenwetter/Multiobjective-Counterfactuals-for-Design/README.md

 ## Quick-Start Guide

 ### Local development setup
+1. Clone the repository
-1. Install poetry on your system or run `pip install poetry`
+2. Install poetry on your system or run `pip install poetry`
-2. If poetry is available on your system, run `poetry install`.
+3. If poetry is available on your system, run `poetry install`.
 Otherwise, run `python -m poetry install`.

 ### Installation